getsentry/examples/README.md

 ### AspNetCoreMvcSerilog

 ASP.NET Core MVC 2.1 running on the CoreCLR.
-It also includes Serilog which replaces the standard ASP.NET Core logging backend.
+It also includes Serilog and Sentry's integration with Serilog.
-That means the default behavior (when not using Serilog) of getting the request's logs as breadcrumbs do not happen.
-This will change once the Serilog Sink for Sentry is implemented.

 ### AspNetMvc5Ef6